Kong/docs.konghq.com/app/_hub/kong-inc/zipkin/_index.md

 When enabled, [this plugin](https://github.com/Kong/kong-plugin-zipkin) traces requests in a way compatible with [zipkin](https://zipkin.io/).

-The code is structured around an [opentracing](http://opentracing.io/) core using the [opentracing-lua library](https://github.com/Kong/opentracing-lua) to collect timing data of a request in each of Kong's phases.
+The code is structured around an [OpenTracing](http://opentracing.io/) core using the [opentracing-lua library](https://github.com/Kong/opentracing-lua) to collect timing data of a request in each of Kong's phases.
-The plugin uses opentracing-lua compatible extractor, injector, and reporters to implement Zipkin's protocols.
+The plugin uses `opentracing-lua` compatible extractor, injector, and reporters to implement Zipkin's protocols.

 ### Reporter

-An opentracing "reporter" is how tracing data is reported to another system.
+An OpenTracing "reporter" is how tracing data is reported to another system.
 This plugin records tracing data for a given request, and sends it as a batch to a Zipkin server using [the Zipkin v2 API](https://zipkin.io/zipkin-api/#/default/post_spans).
 Note that zipkin version 1.31 or higher is required.

 The `http_endpoint` configuration variable must contain the full uri including scheme, host, port and path sections (i.e. your uri likely ends in `/api/v2/spans`).